mchklt/LMOJAWIB-ofppt-langues/README.md

 de ce fait
 c'est pour ça que
 ```

+## Note

-**Attain 100% completion progress in frensh B2 level for just $7.
+**you Attain 100% completion progress in frensh B2 level for just $7.
 Support our efforts with the price of a coffee.**